Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 Put some pressure on a twig by bending it, and it breaks.

-Drop a glass, and that breaks.
+Drop a glass, and it breaks.

 Therefore, if something is antifragile, and thus, the opposite of fragile, it actually strengthens when stressed.